oldaccountdeadname/painted/README.md

 yourself and submit a pull request!

 # Roadmap and TODOs
-This isn't supposed to be one of those highly minimal UNIX unitilites, but it's also not supposed to be massive.
+This isn't supposed to be one of those highly minimal UNIX utilities, but it's also not supposed to be massive.
 That said, here's what I'm currently wanting to
 implement: